ranbirgrover21/training-program-exercises/book/src/05_react-hooks/state_and_effect/idle_game.md

 ### Task 2: Making it prettier

-Having just a number go up when we click the button is good and all, but we want some more interactivity!
-Now's the perfect time to introduce `useEffect`, and implement the code block at the very top.
+Making a number go up is cool and all, but it doesn't have enough pizzazz - our next task is to make the "line of code display" at the very top change whenever we add a new line of code.

+> **NOTE**: We are *not* triggering a change whenever we press the button, that is
+> not quite what we want!
+We want a change whenever the number of lines of code changes
+> because in future tasks we're going to be implementing the "idle" part of our idle
+> game - allowing the player to buy upgrades which "write lines of code" for them.

-Some pieces of the puzzle have been implemented for you:
+Some things have already been implemented for you:

-- The `Highlight` component in `components/Highlight.tsx` takes in two fields - `contents` (the line of code itself) and `language` (the programming language the line of code is in).
+- In the `components` folder, there is a component called `Highlight` - if you give it a line of code and the programming language that line is in, a line with correct syntax highlighting will be displayed.
-- The `Line` type in `types.ts` contains those two fields.
-Think about TypeScript types like JavaScript objects, except your code editor raises an error if you put the wrong fields in.
+- If you look carefully at `Highlight`, you'll see that the line and the programming language are represented with something called a `Line`.
+This is a **type**, which is a lot like a C `struct` definition.
+We use types so that if your text editor is smart enough, it can catch errors before you even run your program.
-- Lastly, `getRandomLine` is an async function that fetches a random line from files in the `public` folder, and returns a `Line` object.
+- In `App.tsx`, `getRandomLine()` is a function that looks through all the files in `public/code` (the details of which are defined in the constant `CODE_FILES`) and spits out a random `Line`, to be used in `Highlight`.

-It is now your job to link it all up.
+It's your job to piece together all these provided functions and components to trigger an update of `Highlight` every time we gain a new line of code.

 ### Task 3: The idle game